magwenelab/WeavePop_Cneoformans/README.md

 The working directory of all the Quarto documents is `analyses/`.
 They are rendered with the command: `quarto render analyses/scripts/<name>.qmd`.

-The script `analyses/scripts/metadata_colors.R` creates color palettes for the metadata to use in the plots.

 All the input files used in the analyses come from the input or results of WeavePop in `Crypto_Desjardins`, `Crypto_Ashton` or `Crypto_Desjardins_Ashton` or from the following external data.